 With the new model, another parameter they can record is leg stiffness/elasticity.
 All studies The greater the rigidity, the better the running economy.

 How to improve this muscle stiffness?
 Well, with plyometric exercises, series of sprints, running downhill, etc. Stryd will also include a training guide in which these exercises will also be specified.

 I am a firm believer in power training in cycling, and of course in competing using power as a reference, something that allows you to completely change the way you train and run, ensuring that your efforts are the right ones at the right time, whether it is during training or when competing in a triathlon.

-Stryd is trying to bring the same concept to the race.
-It's true that at the moment what the technology allows is an indirect measurement of power through 3D modeling of the athlete's biomechanics in real time.
-"Just" that.
-It seems unbelievable that such a small device is capable of doing so much, right?
+Stryd tries to bring the same concept to running.
+It is true that for the moment what the technology allows is an indirect measurement of power through 3D modeling of the athlete's biomechanics in real time.
+"That's all.
+It seems incredible that such a small device is capable of doing so many things, doesn't it?

 But despite this I don't think it's a perfect product.
 The main objection I find in Stryd is that there are variables he can't take into account at the moment, for example the difference that occurs when running for or against a strong wind.
 We agree that a light breeze doesn't affect the race at all, but when the wind is strong it certainly costs us a lot more work to move forward.